manasauriz/Asciimator/README.md

 ![Demo](demo.gif)
 ---

-# **ASCII Animator**
+# **Asciimator**

-ASCII Animator is a command-line tool for creating and playing frame-by-frame traditional animations using ASCII art.
+Asciimator is a command-line tool for creating and playing frame-by-frame traditional animations using ASCII art.
 It is written and structured as a python package.

 ---